klamping/browserstack-capabilities/README.md

 // }]
 ```

-### Latest browser
+### Current version of a browser

-You can select the latest browser for an OS by passing in the string "latest" as the browser version:
+You can select the current version of a browser for an OS by passing in the string "current" as the browser version:

 ```js
 var username = "<browserstack username>";